nickstr15/bomberman/README.md

-# bomberman
+# bomberman_rl

-Florian Ernst & Nick Striebel

-Reinforcement Learning agent for the classic game Bomberman, as the final project of the lecture fundamentels of machine learning (2020/2021).
+Setup for a project/competition amongst students to train a winning Reinforcement Learning agent for the classic game Bomberman.